The Ultimate In Birding Tours

 Western Australia: Day 3 The Stirling Range possesses extensive areas of eucalypt woodland and heathland amongst the rugged hills and is a very scenic place.
 At this time of year, winter is ending in southwestern Australia and a magnificent array of spring flowers turn the entire southern coastal region into a vast wild garden.

-Widespread species we should encounter in this area include Little Eagle, Banded Lapwing, Brush Bronzewing, Horsfield’s Bronze-Cuckoo, the huge Laughing Kookaburra, Splendid Fairywren (which lives up to its name), the diminutive Southern Emu-wren, White-browed Scrubwren, Western Gerygone, Yellow-rumped Thornbill, White-naped, New Holland and Tawny-crowned Honeyeaters, Welcome Swallow, Tree Martin, Australasian Pipit and Silvereye.
+Widespread species we should encounter in this area include Little Eagle, Banded Lapwing, Brush Bronzewing, Horsfield’s Bronze-Cuckoo, the huge Laughing Kookaburra, Splendid Fairywren (which lives up to its name), the diminutive Southern Emu-wren, Western Gerygone, Yellow-rumped Thornbill, New Holland and Tawny-crowned Honeyeaters, Welcome Swallow, Tree Martin, Australasian Pipit and Silvereye.

 Western Australia: Day 4 After spending most of the day birding in the interior, we will travel to Albany on the south coast of Western Australia for a three nights stay.

 Western Australia: Days 5-6 Founded in 1826, some two and a half years before the Swan River Colony (Perth) was established, Albany is Western Australia’s oldest settlement and the largest town on the south coast.
 It enjoys a rather Mediterranean-type climate with hot, dry summers and cool, wet winters.
-Cheyne Beach and Two Peoples Bay Nature Reserve lie to the east of Albany and these extensive areas of low, dense coastal heathland and grey granite outcrops, which will most likely be covered in wildflowers at the time of our visit, are home to two unique but elusive birds: Noisy Scrub-bird and Western Bristlebird.
-The Noisy Scrub-bird, which belongs to a family of just two species (the even-harder-to-see Rufous Scrub-bird occurring in eastern Australia), is known only from the Albany area and was thought to be extinct until rediscovered here during the latter half of the 20th century.
+Cheyne Beach and Two Peoples Bay Nature Reserve lie to the east of Albany and these extensive areas of low, dense coastal heathland and grey granite outcrops, which will most likely be covered in wildflowers at the time of our visit, are home to two unique but elusive birds: Noisy Scrubbird and Western Bristlebird.
+The Noisy Scrubbird, which belongs to a family of just two species (the even-harder-to-see Rufous Scrubbird occurring in eastern Australia), is known only from the Albany area and was thought to be extinct until rediscovered here during the latter half of the 20th century.
 With persistence, we should be rewarded with views of both of these skulking species.

 Additional species that we should find in the Albany region include Australian Pelican, Little Pied Cormorant, Pacific (or White-necked) Heron, Great Egret, Australian White and Straw-necked Ibises, Yellow-billed Spoonbill, Swamp Harrier, Pied and Sooty Oystercatchers, the huge-billed Pacific Gull, Caspian Tern and White-cheeked Honeyeater.
 Sea-watching here or elsewhere on the south coast can be productive, especially if the wind is onshore, and we may well be able to watch Shy, Black-browed and Indian Yellow-nosed Albatrosses, Sooty Shearwater, Australasian Gannet and Greater Crested Tern.